KHOmega/KH-PC-and-Linux-Setup/windows-setup.md

 ![image](https://github.com/KHOmega/KH-SteamDeck-Setup/assets/93887977/d7fddfbe-7ff4-4eae-9581-bed9b0dca2a7)
 ![image](https://github.com/KHOmega/KH-SteamDeck-Setup/assets/93887977/5607719a-127d-476a-8418-0e816b6e9642)

-Note:
-- If you plan to manually install LuaBackend and you get a `DBGHELP.dll` with it - rename it to `LuaBackend.dll` before dropping it into the folder, as `DBGHELP.dll` is already used by Panacea.

 ## Updating Re:Fined v4.xx:

 Updating is not a trivial task and does not take long to perform.

-- Step 1: Check if the updated version contains a note like this:
+- Step 1: Check if the updated .exe version contains a note like this:

 ![image](https://github.com/KHOmega/KH-SteamDeck-Setup/assets/93887977/2704921c-14c5-47a2-bb69-062f1a6624b3)